adrianomcr/vectorfield_stack/distancefield/README.md

 ## simple_node

-This ROS node has an implementation.
-This node can be used to control an integrator robot.
+This ROS node has an implementation that can be used to control an integrator robot.
 It means that the robot is holonomic and responds to llinear velocity commands.
+Basically, it subscribes to a topic to get the robot's position, computes the vector field, and publishes the velocity in a command topic.

-See the packege package [examples](../examples) for instruction in how to launch this node.
+It can be tested with integrator_sim node available in the [robotsim](../robotsim) package.
+See the packege [examples](../examples) for instruction in how to launch this simulation.

 ### Parameters